-As a management major, you will be exposed to various management settings such as organizational leadership, human resource management, and organizational behavior, which will prepare you to be an effective leader in multiple business settings.
+As a business management major, you will be exposed to various management settings such as organizational leadership, human resource management, and organizational behavior, which will prepare you to be an effective leader in multiple business settings.
 At SBU, you will receive a high-caliber academic business education to prepare you for a successful career as professional managers in corporations, not-for-profit organizations, and small businesses.

 Psalm 15 - The SBU College of Business and Computer Science's Psalm 15 initiative provides intentional integration of faith and academic discipline.
 Using Psalm 15 as a basis, the College has identified eight character traits that should be the hallmark of the College's students and graduates.
 These character traits are emphasized in coursework and in a special lecture series.
 The highlighted character traits are: Integrity, Service, Respect, Charity, Faithfulness, Truthfulness, Humility and Perseverance.